toricago/the-arcade/README.md

 # the-arcade
-A collection of small games created bt javascript
+A collection of small games created by javascript